ianharrigan/haxeui/README.md

 Notes
 -------------------------
-html5 is still being tested, but functions to a degree.
+html5 target functions but is not particularly performant.
+This will, hopefully, be improved in future releases.

 Licence